Kyzereye/elevator_sim_python/README.md

 7. **Starting floor is included in visited floors** - The output includes the starting floor as the first floor in the visited list.

-8. **Real-time mode is default** - By default, the simulation runs with real-time delays.
-Use `--no-delay` flag for instant calculation.
+8. **Instant calculation is default** - By default, the simulation calculates instantly without delays.
+Use `--real-time` flag to enable real-time delays for demonstration.

 9. **Floor limits** - Valid floors are 1 (ground floor) to 35 (top floor).
 No basement floors.
 The program will reject any floor outside this range.